silky/docs/argument protocol/ap.md

 Argument
 --

-*Goals*: Logically explore the topic and resolve conflicting positions.
+*Goal*: Logically explore the topic and resolve conflicting positions.

 Finally the typical argument should take place, and of course typical approaches should be followed.